 These pages are just good fun.
 The authors identify the episode and then let the pictures speak for themselves.
-Say what you will about how the original cast got along, but as everyone knows who’s watched the blooper reels, there was an awful lot of laughter on that set.
+Say what you will about how the original cast got along, anyone who’s seen the blooper reels knows there was an awful lot of laughter on that set.
 The section’s subdivisions cover frames from the blooper reels themselves, technical gaffes, pranks, general on-set mistakes, bloopers from deleted scenes, and more.

 More from inside Star Trek: Lost Scenes